 Our first concert – To Life!, in late October/early November – features Haim (Life), by the gifted Russian-born composer Polina Nazaykinskaya.
 This chamber work is a musical tribute to David Arben, a survivor of three concentration and four labor camps who as a young boy was saved by his violin when he was pulled from a crowd of 105 prisoners waiting to be shot or buried alive by the SS.
 After the war he came to America, penniless and barely speaking a word of English, and eventually joined the Philadelphia Orchestra for 34 years.

 “Music is Life.
 Music is Hope.
 Music is Peace.” - Violinist David Arben (1927-2017)

-In our second concert in late November/early December we unveil Stormy Seas by Iranian-American composer Sahba Aminikia.
+In our second concert in mid December we unveil Stormy Seas by Iranian-American composer Sahba Aminikia.
 With a deep personal commitment to human rights causes, Aminikia is also the founder and the artistic director of the Flying Carpet Festival, a performing arts festival for children in war zones.
 Aminikia’s new work is based on the beautiful book Stormy Seas: Stories of Young Boat Refugees by Mary Beth Leatherdale and Eleanor Shakespeare.
 It tells five true stories about young people who braved the peril of setting sail in search of safe shores: from Nazi Germany; from communist Cuba; from war-torn Vietnam; from Taliban-infested Afghanistan; from an orphanage in Ivory Coast.
 The work is a testament to hope and courage, and an appeal to our shared humanity.
 The program also takes us on a timeless journey with a poignant setting of Ladino songs of love and loss.
 Rodas Recordada by Canadian composer Sid Robinovitch explores the often-overlooked story of Greece’s Sephardic communities in the Holocaust.
 Based on a haunting Ladino ballad, the work has revealed a surprising bridge linking Rhodes and Seattle.